Physical Effects of Binge Eating Disorder

 - Eating alone or in secret

-Binge eating is cyclical, rotating from binge eating episodes to restrictive dieting that ultimately leads an individual back to bingeing.
+Binge eating is cyclical, rotating from binge eating episodes to restrictive dieting that ultimately leads back to bingeing.
 Binge eating is the most common type of eating disorder in the United States, despite being lesser known than anorexia and bulimia.
-Although binge eating lacks the compensatory behaviors that characterize other eating disorders, it is equally as serious.
+Although binge eating lacks the compensatory behaviors that characterize other eating disorders, it is equally serious.
 Binge eating is not a choice, a phase, or a lack of willpower.
 Binge eating can affect anyone, regardless of age, race, gender, or any other demographic categorization.
 It is a complex, serious mental illness that requires professional treatment.
 While those struggling with binge eating are often at a higher weight than average, this is not always the case.
-The more frequent bingeing episodes are, the more severe the illness becomes.
+The more frequent that bingeing episodes are, the more severe the illness becomes.
 As bingeing increases, individuals may begin to experience physical symptoms that negatively impact their life.
-While these symptoms are severe, if treated promptly, they can be reversed.
+While these symptoms are severe, they can often be reversed if treated promptly.

-It’s common for individuals suffering from binge eating disorder to consume copious amounts of sweets and non-nutritious foods.
-The restrictive dieting following a binge may also contribute to an individual not meeting their body’s nutritional needs.
+The restrictive dieting following a binge may contribute to an individual not meeting their body’s nutritional needs.
 This low caloric intake (from dieting) and lack of nutrient consumption (from both dieting and bingeing) can cause dry skin and may cause hair to become brittle and fall out.
 Binge eating, specifically sweets and dairy products, may also lead to an increase in facial acne.

 Those who engage in frequent bingeing episodes commonly experience a variety of gastrointestinal problems.
 Following a bingeing episode, individuals may feel uncomfortably full and/or sick to their stomach.
 They may experience bloating, abdominal pain, and nausea.
-Binge eating overloads a person’s system with a flood of calories, sugar, fat, and/or carbs, which results in the body using a large amount of energy to digest the food, which may result in low energy, sleepiness, and sluggishness.
+Binge eating overloads a person’s system, which may result in low energy, sleepiness, and sluggishness.

 Eating large amounts of food in a short period of time also may result in acid reflux, cramping, heartburn, and diarrhea.
 Repeated consumption of large amounts of food may cause long-term effects, including “gastric dilation and gastric perforation,” where the stomach may become so full that it can rupture (Fukudo, Sato, 2015).
 Binge eating may also cause constipation and irritable bowel syndrome, where people experience general, chronic stomach discomfort, diarrhea, and constipation.